-When I started ShoutMeLoud in 2008, I never thought I could reach a point where blogging would become my primary source of income.
-In fact, like many others I also thought online money was a scam.
+When I started ShoutMeLoud in 2008, I never thought I would reach a point where blogging would become my primary source of income.
+In fact, like many others, I also thought that any reference to earning money online was a scam.

-I thought of putting everything on one page, so that people could learn something from it and implement the monetization part, which they are comfortable with.
-My suggestion is, instead of jumping into all of them, explore every ad network and every method that I mentioned one by one.
+I thought of putting everything on one page so that people could learn something from it and implement the monetization aspect which they are comfortable with.

-I last updated this article in (January 2015), and at the time of writing, I was running 8 blogs actively under the ShoutDreams banner, and a few services which still needed time and attention from me.
+I last updated this article in April 2019, and at the time of writing, I’m running 4 active blogs actively under the ShoutDreams banner, as well as a few other services which still needed my time and attention.

 My monetization technique for ShoutMeLoud

 As many of us are aware, the maximum potential for making money via a niche blog is through affiliate marketing.
 Simply stated, you recommend a genuine product on your blog, and when people sign up via your affiliate link, you will be paid a handsome sum.